 Schools? $\boxtimes$ No, no new students or residents, or associated school Project. ol services, will be requir ed becau se of this Parks? $\boxtimes$ No, no new parks will be required because of the Pre oject.
-Other public facilities? $\boxtimes$ No, the proposed Project will not create substantial adverse physical impacts associated with a need for any other foreseeable public services.
+Other public facilities? $\boxtimes$ No, the proposed Project will not create substantial a need for any other foreseeable public services. dverse physica l impacts associate ed with a